adr1enbe4udou1n/express-boilerplate/README.md

 # Express Boilerplate

-> Frontend boilerplate based on Bootstrap 4 (beta), Express for server routing, Nunjucks as server template engine, and finally Webpack for assets management.
+> Frontend boilerplate based on Bootstrap 4, Express for server routing, Nunjucks as server template engine, and finally Webpack for assets management.

 ## Frontend features